 Figure 5: Cooperation detection scenario

 The performance of the cooperative energy detector on AWGN, Rayleigh and Lognormal channels are provided in Figure 6 - Figure 8, and are compared to the performance of Single-Device detection in the same scenario.
-In these figures we are considering L/2 as the optimal value of p.
+In these figures we are considering L/2 as the optimal value of p [NOTE: Perhaps an optimal value of “p” for lower false-vacancy-detection should be used].
 Of course, the gain introduced by cooperation is much more evident for good channel conditions (i.e. high SNR in the figures), but even for bad conditions the gain is remarkable.

-For the sake of briefness, we consider a fixed number of observed symbols N, varying the SNR value.
+[NOTE: Why ‘remarkable’?.
+Looking at Fig 6, for the SNR = -12 dB the improvement is max 5% and apparently gets smaller for lower values of SNR.
+It is not clear that SNR = -12 dB is the lowest signal level to be ‘detected’]For the sake of briefness, we consider a fixed number of observed symbols N, varying the SNR value.
 However, it is worthwhile highlighting that, as stated above, higher values of N always increase the detection performance.

 In Figure 9 we show the effect of increasing the number of cooperating WSDs.
 The performance significantly increases for larger values of L, but it should be considered that it is not feasible to increase that number at will, as the WSDs require a cognitive channel to communicate the sensed data to the Fusion Center.
 Even if a dedicated channel is used, when L is too high there would be too much overhead introduced.
 A possible solution might be using a hybrid cooperative-distributed approach, in which WSDs cooperate among themselves in clusters, i.e. the decision is taken within the WSDs of a cluster.

+[NOTE: It should be made clear what the parameter is in the following Figures.
+For example in Figure 6, passing from left to right following the red curve, what is changing as the FO probability is increasing?
+Is the WSD sensitivity increasing or the ...??]